punitTecorb/hyperpay-integration/README.md

-## HyperPay payment getway in nodejs using TypeScript
+## HyperPay payment gateway using nodejs with TypeScript

 ## Introduction
+    HyperPay payment gateway using node js with TypeScript.We are providing demo api for create payment.
-    HyperPay payment getway in node js using TypeScript.HyperPay payment getway used for payment in soudi.
-HyperPay payment getway provide method for create checkout,verify Payment and Refund payment.
+    HyperPay payment gateway used for payment in saudi.
+HyperPay payment gateway provide method for create checkout,verify Payment and Refund payment.

     1. Create checkout methods-:
         Create checkout method used for create checkoutId.
 For create checkout we need to provide entityId,Payment Amount,